Tada-124880/NLP_2025_AIT/a3_Make_Your_Own_Machine_Translation_Language/README.md

 ### 4. **Creating Vocabulary**
 Once the text is tokenized, the next step is to build vocabularies for both the source and target languages.
 Vocabularies are essential because they map tokens to indices that are used in training the model.
 Special tokens such as `<unk>`, `<pad>`, `<sos>`, and `<eos>` are added to the vocabulary to handle unknown tokens, padding, and sequence boundaries.

-In your code, the `build_vocab_from_iterator` function from **torchtext** is used to create vocabularies for both languages, ensuring that each token is assigned a unique index:
+In this code, the `build_vocab_from_iterator` function from **torchtext** is used to create vocabularies for both languages, ensuring that each token is assigned a unique index:

 ```python
 from torchtext.vocab import build_vocab_from_iterator